 3 Including the Insurance Fund, Council Tax Discount Fund (ringfenced for the provision of affordable housing), licensing reserves and sums set aside under the Devolved School Management (DSM) scheme.

 4 Including the Spend to Save and City Strategic Investment Funds.

-7.15 Due to the very long-term nature of capital expenditure and financing, the revenue budget implications of expenditure incurred in the next few years will extend for up to 50 years into the future.
+- inclusion in the capital programme, a business case is created for every new project which sets out the revenue implications and how they will be funded. - 7.15 Due to the very long-term nature of capital expenditure and financing, the revenue budget implications of expenditure incurred in the next few years will extend for up to 50 years into the future.
 The implications of capital expenditure have been built into the Council's long-term financial planning assumptions to ensure that the proposed capital programme is prudent, affordable and sustainable.